Lagrangian-based online safe reinforcement learning for state-constrained systems: Online estimation of the constrained optimal controller

 \subsection{Actor-Critic design based on simulation of experience}

 We now extend the Actor-Critic design from \cite{kamalapurkar2016Automatica} involving a ``simulation of experience'' paradigm to the training of online estimators for the value function of constrained optimal control problem.
-The objective of the critic component of the algorithm is to minimize the Bellman Error(BE) \(\delta: \mathbb{R}^{n} \times \mathbb{R}^{b}\times \mathbb{R}^{b} \times \mathbb{R}^{p} \rightarrow \mathbb{R}\) defined as
+The objective of the critic component of the algorithm is to minimize the Bellman Error (BE) \(\delta: \mathbb{R}^{n} \times \mathbb{R}^{b}\times \mathbb{R}^{b} \times \mathbb{R}^{p} \rightarrow \mathbb{R}\) defined as

 which is equivalent to the error in estimating \eqref{eq:optimalityCondition} by the corresponding estimates for the ideal parameters.
-The authors of \cite{kamalapurkar2016Automatica} observed that the BE can be evaluated independent to the state trajectory and proposed to evaluate the BE at so called ``Bellman extrapolation points'', to enable a virtual exploration of the state space.
+The authors of \cite{kamalapurkar2016Automatica} observed that the BE can be evaluated independent of the state trajectory and proposed to evaluate the BE at so called ``Bellman extrapolation points'', to enable a virtual exploration of the state space.
 In this paper, we make a slight modification to that framework by considering the set of functions \(\{X_{i}:\mathbb{R}^{n} \times [t_{0},\infty) \rightarrow \mathcal{C} \}_{i=1}^{N}\), such that each \(X_{i}(\cdot)\) maps the current state to a point \(x_{i}\in \mathcal{C}\).

-Thus the critic evaluates the BE at each extrapolation point
+At each time instant, the proposed ACIL algorithm generates a set of ``virtual states'' where it evaluates the value of Bellman error.